-Students have access to many computers in more than 40 OIT-supported campus clusters.
+Students have access to more than 200 computers in more than 40 OIT-supported campus clusters.
 High-quality printing is also available at the clusters, and over the campus network from students' own computers.
 Software on cluster computers includes basic productivity tools such as word processors, special software needed for the many classes in which computing is integral to learning, and sophisticated programs for use in research, and specialized media editing software.

 Each student receives a netID, an identifier that allows the use of Princeton e-mail and access to the campus network for central printing service and specialized resources such as the online library systems.
 Multiple high-speed connections to the Internet permit students to take full advantage of the wide range of networked resources.

-A course management system server (Blackboard) provides a web page for every University course.
+A course management system (Blackboard) provides a web page for every University course.
 OIT provides a number of information-access servers, including web servers, on which students can have their own web pages.

 Survey Research Center